Unchecked Pointers and the Boundaries of Generic Programming

 static_assert(my_equality_comparable<int, int>); // 同类型当然可以

-The talk said "if you require requires in your code, you're probably doing something wrong."
-I didn't understand this at first, but then I thought about it, and it's referring to situations like this:
+The talk mentioned that "if you require a requires in your code, you might be doing something wrong."
+I didn't grasp this at first, but upon reflection, it refers to situations like this:

 // 反面教材:直接在函数约束里写 requires 表达式